ModbusScope/ModbusScope/docs/index.rst

 Welcome to ModbusScope's documentation!
 =======================================

-ModbusScope is an application that can be used to log data using the Modbus protocol and put the data into a nice graph.
-It is also possible to export the data or an image of the graph.
+ModbusScope is a GUI tool to log data using the Modbus protocol and put the data into a graph.
+Data can be examined while the logging continues.
+It is also possible to export the data to a csv file for analyzing the data afterwards.

 .. image:: _static/user_manual/modbusscope.png